Jason Akermanis

 Jason Dean Akermanis (born 24 February 1977) is a former professional Australian rules football player who played in the Australian Football League (AFL).
 He is a Brownlow Medallist and triple premiership player who played for the Brisbane Bears, Brisbane Lions and Western Bulldogs.

 Early life

-Akermanis was born in Mildura, Victoria to a Canadian father John Akermanis, and an Australian mother Shona Carswell, but moved to Brisbane at 9 years of age.
+Akermanis was born in Mildura, Victoria, to a Canadian father John Akermanis, and an Australian mother Shona Carswell, but moved to Brisbane at 9 years of age.
 Upon arriving in Queensland in 1986, Akermanis signed up to play for the Mayne under-10s side.

 When he was 13, Akermanis discovered that he was not the son of his mother's former partner, John Akermanis.
-His biological father was Denis Dezdjek, a mechanic from Mildura who his mother had an affair with.
+His biological father was Denis Dezdjek, a mechanic from Mildura with whom his mother had had an affair.
 He was educated at Wavell State High School then at St. Joseph's Nudgee College and played football with the Mayne Football Club in the QAFL where he was spotted by Brisbane Bears talent scouts.
 He completed year 12 at high school in 1995, during his first year with the Brisbane Bears.